-The immune system is an extremely complex system, which must provide a set of very effective and reliable services and techniques, in order to protect the body from any kind of infection.
-Modelling such techniques and applying them to machine learning problems is a very challenging task.
-In this paper, we have modelled the clonal selection mechanism by implementing an extension of the CLONALG algorithm, in order to perform data classification tasks.
 By coupling this clonal selection model with Gene Expression Programming, we have achieved a considerable reduction in the resources required by the data mining algorithm.
-Specifically, by applying a set of changes to the conventional CLONALG algorithm, such as addition of a receptor editing step and a more formally defined memory management, we have achieved a considerable amelioration in the convergence rate of the algorithm.
+By applying a set of changes to the conventional CLONALG algorithm, we have achieved a considerable amelioration in the convergence rate of the algorithm.
 Additionally, the proposed algorithm, using a more fine-grained proliferation control, succeeds in maintaining and manipulating a very small initial population, which, even at peak, may become five times less than the population maintained by the conventional GEP technique.
-By carefully selecting algorithm parameters, a considerable improvement of prediction accuracy compared to conventional GEP may be achieved, while at the same time sparing computational resources.
+By carefully selecting algorithm parameters, a considerable improvement of prediction accuracy compared to conventional GEP may be achieved while, at the same time, sparing computational resources.

 However, it is obvious that a proper algorithm configuration is essential in obtaining good results.
-ECA+GEP involves a bunch of parameters that should be tuned, hence a deeper investigation of the algorithm's behaviour against each parameter is a future research prospect.
-A second step would be to examine different overfitting criteria and how antibodies with multiple genes and their corresponding linking function affect prediction accuracy and convergence rate.
+ECA+GEP involves a bunch of parameters that should be tuned, hence, deeper investigation of the algorithm's behaviour against each parameter is a future research prospect.
+The use of a simpler and dynamically expanding memory as in [24] will be considered as a possible alternative in our case, as well.
+A second step would be to examine different overfitting criteria, and how antibodies with multiple genes and their corresponding linking function affect prediction accuracy and convergence rate.
+As already stated, a theoretical investigation of convergence issues constitutes a topic of future research.
+Finally, receptor editing will be further investigated, and its benefit to the algorithm will be better quantified.